-- In case network configuration hiding is to be applied, the request shall be routed as per the principles described in sub-clause 4.6.2.1.
-This means that the last hop within the originating IMS is an I-CSCF (THIG), which processes the request further on and routes it towards the destination network.
+- If network configuration hiding is to be applied, the request shall be routed as per the principles described in subclause 4.6.2.1.
+This means that the last hop within the originating IMS is an I-CSCF (THIG), which processes the request further on and routes it towards the destination network. - Network Domain Security, TS 33.210 [20], shall be used where applicable.

-- Network Domain Security, TS 33.210 [20], shall be used where applicable. - Charging requirements such as providing appropriate accounting and charging functions via the charging entities shall be supported according to TS 32.200 [25]. - In case the target identity is a tel: URL, ENUM translation needs to be performed, and the request shall be routed based on the translation result.
+- Charging requirements such as providing appropriate accounting and charging functions via the charging entities shall be supported according to TS 32.240 [25]. - If the target identity is a tel: URL, ENUM translation needs to be performed, and the request shall be routed based on the translation result.